 At Wagner Reese, we hold the medical profession in high regard.
 But when a physician, nurse, or medical facility does not perform up to professional standards, legal accountability may become necessary.

-Since 1997, our firm has been earning recognition throughout Indiana and the nation as a personal injury law firm that focuses on medical malpractice cases.
+Since 1997, our firm has been earning recognition throughout Indiana and the nation as a premier medical malpractice law firm.
 If you or a family member were the victim of medical malpractice which resulted in injuries or death, please contact our medical malpractice attorneys in Indianapolis to discuss your rights and legal options.

 We can be reached online or by phone at (888) 204-8440.
 Contact us today for a no-cost, no-obligation consultation.

 What Is Medical Malpractice?

 Medical malpractice occurs when a doctor or hospital causes injury to a patient by failing to provide them with acceptable care.
 In general, if a healthcare provider deviates in care for a patient—either failing to act or acting differently than how others with similar training would have reasonably acted—the provider may be liable for any damages that result.
 In most cases, medical malpractice involves a medical error that was either a negligent act or failure to act.

 The premise behind all medical malpractice lawsuits is simple: negligence on the part of a medical professional.
 Doctors and other medical professionals owe a duty to their patients to practice medicine with the degree of skill, care, and diligence possessed by any reasonably competent physician under the same circumstances.
 These professionals breach their duty of care when they fail to live up to this standard.

 We've recovered numerous million dollar verdicts and settlements for our clients.
 View our case results.

 Common Types of Neglience in Medical Malpractice Cases